Ahmed-M-Fayad/capstone-data-pipeline/docs/daily-logs/day-02.md

 | EC2 t3.small    | 24 hours      | $0.51      |
 | S3 Storage      | 8 MB          | $0.00      |
 | **Total Day 2** |               | **$0.51**  |

-## Issues Encountered

-[None / or describe any issues and how you solved them]

 ## Tomorrow's Plan (Day 3)